I’m getting in touch about

 For transparency, subsidiaries who set targets but whose parent companies are ineligible will be identified via a footnote in their target wording.

 This policy will be reviewed and updated regularly to ensure it is aligned with the latest SBTi position.
-Please see our latest release on Oil and Gas Sector guidance here.
 For any questions, contact the team at OGSector@sciencebasedtargets.org.

 For other outstanding questions please contact OGsector@sciencebasedtargets.org.

-The majority of companies setting new targets (after 15 July 2022) are only accepted if they are consistent with limiting global warming to 1.5°C.
+The majority of companies setting new targets after July 15, 2022, are aligned with 1.5°C pathways.